-The Katonah-Lewisboro Union Free School District ended fiscal year 2022 financially strong.
+The Katonah-Lewisboro Union Free School District ended fiscal year 2023 financially strong.
 The School District designated \$2,450,000 for return to the taxpayers.
 In these times of major economic uncertainty, the future financial stability of the School District is not without challenges.
 The School District strives to maintain its longstanding commitment to academic excellence and educational opportunity for students within a framework of financial fiduciary responsibility.
 The School District administration continues to provide the resources necessary to meet the needs of the students, while carefully controlling expenditures to assure tax levy increases are kept to a minimum and well spent.
 New York State school districts operate within a state-imposed property tax cap, which limits a school district's ability to increase their tax revenue based on a calculation of the lesser of 2% or Consumer Price Index.
 Over the past several years the School District has experienced increases in the cost of health insurance.
 The rate of increase associated with health insurance far exceeds the consumer price index utilized in the NYS tax cap calculation.
 The continued increase in the cost of health insurance is single most impactful expenditure increase in the budget.
 It makes the process of developing a tax cap compliance budget challenging.

-Each year the district considers the New York State Retirement Systems relative to what the employer contribution rate will be for the upcoming school year.
+Each year, as a part of the budget process, the district considers the New York State Retirement Systems employer contribution rate.
 In 2014-15 school year, the employer contribution rate (for the Teachers Retirement System) was at a 25 year high of 17.53% of wages paid.
-In 2021-22 the rate was 9.80% and for the 2022-23 school year the rate increased to 10.29%.
+In 2022-23 the rate was 10.29% and for the 2023-24 school year the rate decreased to 9.76%.
 These rates are dependent upon a series of different financial factors and actuarial assumptions.
-Should the recent trend of the employer contribution rates continue to increase a tax cap compliant budget will become more and more difficult to manage.
+If the employer contribution rates would increase a tax cap compliant budget will become more and more difficult to manage.

 In 2021-22 the district convened a Facilities Committee which included community members representing every town and school building.
 The committee gave careful consideration to a proposed capital improvement project ensuring that, even as we request approval for funding to undertake necessary capital improvements, the impact to taxpayers be modest.
 Mindful of our entire community, we developed a fiscally responsible proposal focused on projects that have greatest potential impact for our students, staff, and community.
-On Tuesday, October 18, 2022, the community will vote on a \$49.5 million bond referendum to fund capital improvement projects in our schools.
+On Tuesday, October 18, 2022, the community voted on and passed a \$49.5 million bond referendum to fund capital improvement projects in our schools.

-On September 7, 2022, Moody's Investors Service issued its "Annual Comment on Katonah-Lewisboro UFSD".
+On May 16, 2023, Moody's Investors Service issued its "Annual Comment on Katonah-Lewisboro UFSD".
 In the "Credit Overview" portion of the report the analyst wrote, "Katonah-Lewisboro UFSD has an excellent credit position.
 Its Aa1 rating is stronger than the median rating of Aa3 for US school districts.
 The key credit factors include a very strong wealth and income profile, a sizable tax base and a robust financial position.
-It also reflects a negligible debt burden and a midranged pension liability".
+It also reflects a negligible debt burden and a mid-ranged pension liability".